aws-quickstart/cdk-eks-blueprints/docs/addons/xray.md

 });
 ```

-Once deployed, it allows applications to be instrumented with X-Ray by leveraging the X-Ray SDK.
-Examples of such integration can be found on [GitHub](https://github.com/aws-samples/aws-xray-kubernetes).
+Once deployed, your applications can integrate with X-Ray through the X-Ray SDK.
+For examples of integrations, see [aws-xray-kubernetes](https://github.com/aws-samples/aws-xray-kubernetes).

 ## Functionality

 1. Creates the `xray-system` namespace.
 2. Deploys the [`xray-daemon`](https://www.eksworkshop.com/intermediate/245_x-ray/x-ray-daemon/) manifests into the cluster.
-3. Configures Kubernetes service account with IRSA (`AWSXRayDaemonWriteAccess`) for communication between the cluster and the AWS X-Ray service
+3. Configures a Kubernetes service account with IRSA (`AWSXRayDaemonWriteAccess`) for communication between the cluster and the AWS X-Ray service.